By Nicole Janowski

 Disclosure: This article contains affiliate links.
 Making a purchase through an affiliate link will mean a small commission for this website.
 This will not affect your price.

-Why is the Historic Centre of Warsaw a UNESCO World Heritage site?
+Why is the Historical Complex of Split a UNESCO World Heritage site?

-What can you expect on a visit to Warsaw?
+What can you expect on a visit to Split?

-Warsaw can also be reached by bus and train from most major cities in Poland.
+Split can also be reached by public bus or ferry from all major cities in the country.

-For more information about the Historic Centre of Warsaw, see its official website.
+For more information about the Historical Complex of Split with the Palace of Diocletian, its opening hours and admission fees, see its official website.

 Text and photos provided by Nicole Janowski of Niki in New Zealand.
 She is a travel blogger who’s passionate about putting together in-depth guides and itineraries for her favorite destinations around the world.
 You can find her on Instagram @nicjano.

-Have you been to Warsaw?
+Have you been to Split?
 If so, do you have any additional information or advice about this UNESCO World Heritage site?
 Please add your comments below!